liuandy1207/notes/topics/c/operators.md

 ### Levels of Indirection
 It is possible to have multiple levels of indirection. <br>
-That is, pointers can point to pointers, which can be derferenced many times back to back.
+That is, pointers can point to pointers, which can be derferenced many times back to back. <br>
+However, it is uncommon to have more than three levels of indirection.